Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Determinantal structure of random tilings

 as a determinant of a suitable matrix with entries $\Kast^{-1}$.
 In this matrix there will be three types of rows (recall that they are indexed by black triangles) corresponding to different types of lozenges as above.
-Then, using the relation between $\Kast^{-1}$ and the kernel $K$ (Theorem \ref{thm:Kasteleyn}), we conclude the proof. \end{proof} A similar property for a different tiling model (of an infinite region) was obtained in \cite[Thm.
-5.2]{Ferrari2008}.
-See also \cite[\S7.2]{borodin-gr2009q}.
+Then, using the relation between $\Kast^{-1}$ and the kernel $K$ (Theorem \ref{thmKasteleyn}), we complete the proof. \end{pf} A similar property for a different tiling model (of an infinite region) was obtained in \citet{Ferrari2008}, Theorem 5.2; see also \citet {borodin-gr2009q}, Section~7.2.